Keerthi-Jangam/fingrow-budget/README.md

 ---

-The **FINEGROW** Where our application should help users manage their income, expenses, and savings goals, providing insights into their financial habits and encouraging better financial decision-making.
+The **FINGROW** Where our application should help users manage their income, expenses, and savings goals, providing insights into their financial habits and encouraging better financial decision-making.

 #### Features: